ifest-uajy/dashboard/README.md

 This is a source code repository for a registration system that uses in a event.
 You could take a look to this work but cannot do anything with this code.
 This code was have no license, so you could read more in [here](https://choosealicense.com/no-permission/) what could you do and don't.

 ## Author
-- Vriyas Hartama A (haruute0) - Full Stack Developer
+- Vriyas Hartama (liehart) - Full Stack Developer

 ## Notes
-This web app is build to fullfill the need of event registration system of [Informatics Festival (IFest) #8](https://ifest-uajy.com/) hosted by [Himaforka UAJY](https://himaforka-uajy.org).
+This web app is build to fullfill the need of event registration system of [Informatics Festival](https://ifest-uajy.com/) by [Himaforka UAJY](https://himaforka-uajy.org).